Echteld (G): reformed church

 built in the 14th century and has remarkably deep buttresses with

-saddle roofs.
+saddleback roofs.
 Although largely built out of brick, its outside is

-After in 1833 the original Romanesque tower collapsed and destroyed
+bigger.
+In 1833 the original Romanesque tower collapsed and destroyed

-part of the nave, the latter was shortened in 1835 and a new brick
+part of the nave.
+The latter was shortened in 1835 and a new brick

-added to the North side of the nave.
+added to the north side of the nave.

 |